8 Types of Internal Communications to Add in the Workplace

 • A Slack conversation between teammates

-• A one-to-one meeting between an employee and their manager
+• A one-on-one meeting between an employee and their manager

 There are eight types of internal communication, each of which requires its own approach to get right.